Danielle Hendon is the founder and owner of 4 Corners CFO, LLC. Using her 10+ years in...

 Allocating overhead, hiring, understanding gross and net profit, and growing with purpose is all doable.
 Hear about “bottom-up budgeting,” understanding cash flow forecasts and how a CFO, even a part time CFO, can help spot red flags and build the pillars that will lift your business.

-Special thanks to our sponsors CosmoLex, Rocket Matter, Clio, and TimeSolv.
+Special thanks to our sponsors CosmoLex, Clio, Rocket Matter, and TimeSolv.

 Announcer: